-We continue to experience regulatory lag and expect this to continue through the end of 2022 due to our continued investment in utility infrastructure.
-We believe the 2022 Washington general rate case settlement should significantly reduce regulatory lag and lead to the alignment of our earned returns more closely with those authorized in 2023.
+We continue to experience regulatory lag and expect this to persist due to our investments in utility infrastructure.
+We believe the 2022 Washington general rate case settlement should reduce some regulatory lag and lead to earned returns closer to those authorized starting in 2023.
+We expect additional headwinds in 2023 and 2024 due to higher inflation and interest rates that will be addressed in future rate cases.
 See "Regulatory Matters" for additional discussion of the general rate cases.